cylesoft/mester/README.md

 ## structured/actual to-do list

 - GUI using nw.js + io.js ?
-	- identity window
+	- identity pane
-	- user presence window
+	- user presence pane
-	- channel list window
+	- channel list pane
-	- messages window
+	- messages pane
+	- debug view (hidden by default)
+	- settings panel (hidden by default)
 - every message needs a UUID
 - ability to flush local identity, start a new one
 - ability to set default expiration times for local storage
 - traffic types/messages
-	- presence/heartbeat message: uuid of user, local time
+	- initial presence message: uuid of user, local time
 	- public key response: uuid of user, username, public key, local time
 	- chat message: uuid of message, uuid of sender, uuid of channel, message, message signature, local time
 	- request for channel list: uuid of channel, channel name
-	- request for all history: digest of chat messages from X time
-	- request for UUID's history: digest of chat messages from X time from Y user uuid
+	- request for history: digest of chat messages from X time, or from Y user uuid
 - local storage of stuff, all can expire
 	- identities/users: uuid of user, username, public key, expire time
 	- messages: uuid of message, uuid of sender, message, message signature, expire time
 	- channel list: uuid of channel, channel name, passphrase if available, expire time
+	- messages and identities you're not following or subscribed to go away quicker
 - relay mode
 	- send messages being sent around the local network to other relay nodes